dreamgrove/dreamgrove/content/balance/guide/rotation.md

 3. Stellar Flare
 4. Solar Wrath to 40 AsP
 5. Celestial Alignment / Incarnation
-6. Fury of Elune / Force of Nature/ Warrior of Eluen
+6. Fury of Elune / Force of Nature/ Warrior of Elune

 ### Single Target and Two Targets